BMW Spark Plug Replacement Guide

 - Turn the ignition OFF and open the hood.

-- Remove the drain tray installed below the windshield to access the spark plugs at the rear part of the engine.
+- To access the spark plugs at the rear of the engine, remove the drain tray installed below the windshield.
 On some models, a strut brace is installed over the engine.
 It can be removed to gain better access, but it is unnecessary.

 - Remove the engine cover.
 If it is held in place with screws, unscrew them.
 If there are no screws visible, pull the cover off.

 - The ignition coil is a connector secured in position by a retaining clip.
-Carefully unlock the retaining clip.
-Unplug the ignition coil wiring harness.
+Carefully unlock the retaining clip and unplug the ignition coil wiring harness.

 - Pull the ignition coil out.
 If it is stuck, do not use excessive force.
 You might break it, or the silicon insulator might come off.
-Wiggle it a bit and twist it back and forth while pulling out at the same time until it ‘pops out.’
+Wiggle it a bit and twist it back and forth while pulling it out simultaneously until it ‘pops out.’

 - Older engines have ignition coils with detachable connector rubber boots.
 If your engine has these, they will likely detach from the ignition coil when you pull.
 You will need to pull them out separately.